 These types of simplistic solutions to the dynamics of immigration is not only irresponsible but shows how little some politicians understand the issue.
 Certainly with elections in April 2011 around the corner, politicians such as Rydman are eyeing the elections with opportunistic gleam.

-Rydman looks at two extreme example of immigration policy: France and Sweden.
+Rydman looks at two extreme examples of immigration policy: France and Sweden.
 Why didn’t he look at how the “major leagues,” countries like the United States, Canada, Australia or England in the European Union, handle large immigrant populations?

 Europe is a sad case lined with too many politicians such as Rydman and an unfortunate list of others who forget our dark and xenophobic past.What happened in the 1930s in Nazi Germany and most recently in the former Yugoslavia should serve as extreme rude wake up calls.